Saturday, August 30, 2014

 In today's blog post I am going to give you a few pointers on how to find an editor for your book.

-There are lots of people out there who have decided to hang out a shingle and call themselves editors.
+There are lots of people out here in the internet streets who have decided to hang out a shingle and call themselves book editors; and they have been taking many unsuspecting authors for a ride.

 So how do you find a good editor who won't take you for a ride and really knows what they are doing?

-A person who edits textbooks may not necessarily be a good fit to edit your fiction book.
+A person who edits textbooks may not necessarily be a good fit to edit your fiction book, and vice versa.

-You can reach out to your local colleges to connect with creative writing students who are looking to build their portfolios.
+You can reach out to your local colleges to connect with creative writing students who are looking to build their portfolios around editing.
 Often times you can negotiate a fair rate in exchange for a testimonial.

 Another route you can explore to find an editor would be to find a retired English teacher.
 I say retired because they will more than likely have the extra time to invest in editing your book properly and may be willing to work for a negotiated rate.